COVID-19 (2019 Novel Coronavirus)

 - Offers of health human resources – Please email our Human Resources department care of firstname.lastname@example.org and note “COVID-19” and the specific credentials (eg. NP, RN) in the subject line.
 Current career opportunities are highlighted here.

 - Questions or other offers of support – Please contact Public Affairs at email@example.com

-Following public health advice remains critical as Ontario enters Stage 3 of its reopening plan.
+Following public health advice remains critical.
 We can all help to minimize the risk of the spread of COVID-19 by continuing to: